 Income tax withholding

 When you start a new job, you’ll complete Form W-4.
 This is the Employee's Withholding Allowance Certificate, from which your employer determines your rate of tax withholding.
-It’s based on the personal allowances you declare or calculate, your income and any additional tax you wish to withhold.
+The amount that gets withheld is based on the personal allowances you declare or calculate, your income and any additional tax you wish to withhold.
 The IRS recommends that you complete a new W-4 annually or whenever your life circumstances change, to prevent having tax deducted at an unrealistic rate.
 If you regularly owe taxes when you file your return, or if you have other income sources or deductions that may affect your tax rate, adding an additional withheld amount on line 6 of your W-4 may put you in a refund position or keep you from owing too much.

 Using tax deductions

-There are ways to get a refund when you file your return.
-You need to reduce the taxable portion of your income to swing your tax return toward the refund side.
-Tax deductions you qualify for will reduce your taxable income.
-The standard deduction offered by the IRS is a simple way to reduce your taxable income, but you have the option to calculate your own itemized deductions, using your actual deductible expenses.
+Tax deductions reduce your taxable income and therefore can reduce the amount of tax you owe.
+Reducing the taxable portion of your income can help to swing your tax return toward the refund side.
+Taking the standard deduction is an easy way to reduce your taxable income, but you have the option to calculate your itemized deductions, using your actual deductible expenses.
 If your itemized deductions total more than the standard deduction then you usually would use them instead of the standard deduction.

 Using tax credits

-While tax deductions reduce your income, the effect is that they only reduce your tax by a portion of the amount deducted.
-Tax credits, on the other hand, reduce taxes dollar-for-dollar and frequently address hot-topic expenditures, such as energy efficiency initiatives or government initiatives like the Earned Income Tax Credit .
+While tax deductions can reduce your taxable income, the effect is that they only reduce your tax by a portion of the amount deducted.
+Tax credits, on the other hand, reduce taxes dollar-for-dollar and frequently address very specific expenditures, such as energy efficiency initiatives or government initiatives like the Earned Income Tax Credit .
 Other high-return credits include:

 - The Child and Dependent Care Credit